-The COVID-19 pandemic also caused significant market pricing and liquidity dislocation in March 2020, causing a broad-based market decline across securities markets.
-This had a significant impact on our investments in real estate-related securities.
-Values have since rebounded and the markets have stabilized as a result of the Federal government's injection of liquidity into the monetary system and the strong investor demand for these bonds.
-See "-Results of Operations - Income from Real Estate-Related Securities, Net."
-For additional discussion with respect to the potential impact of the COVID-19 pandemic on our NAV and liquidity and capital resources see "- Liquidity and Capital Resources" below.
+The COVID-19 pandemic caused significant market pricing and liquidity dislocation in March 2020, causing a broad-based market decline across securities.
+This had a significant impact on our investments in real estate debt.
+Values have since rebounded and the markets have stabilized as a result of the Federal government's injection of liquidity into the monetary system and an easing of travel restrictions.

+See "-Results of Operations - Income from Investments in Real Estate Debt."

+For additional discussion with respect to the potential impact of the COVID-19 pandemic on our liquidity and capital resources see "-Liquidity and Capital Resources" below.